qzi/agilelog.org/content/post/Agile/retrospective-using-orid.md

 summary: Retrospective using ORID
 ---

 ORID is an acronym for Objective, Reflective, Interpretational and Decisional.

 ​

+## ORID Method in Retro

 ### Objective